Choosing a Show

 - When do I pay?
 Payment policies vary by show, and you don’t have to pay when you request.
 Request the maximum number of tickets you think you’ll need and adjust your numbers down when you pay.

 Planning Your Student Trip

-- NYC is the safest large city in the U.S., but it is busy and can be confusing for students.
-Bring as many chaperones as you can, and be sure to talk to your students about safety before your trip.
+- Be city smart.
+NYC is still the safest large city in the U.S., but it is busy.
+Bring plenty of chaperones and talk to your students about safety before your trip.

-- Midtown streets can be busy and congested.
-Depending on the distance between your activities (show, dining, workshop, etc.), you might want to consider walking with your group.
+- Use your feet or the subway.
+Depending on the distance between your activities (show, dining, workshop, etc.), walking or taking the subway with your group may be faster.

-- If you’ve booked a workshop, please add some time to get everyone through building security and in and out of the rehearsal studio via the elevators.
+- Workshop check-in.
+It takes time to get everyone though building security and in and out of the rehearsal studio.

 - Running late?
 Call Broadway Inbound at 866-302-0995 as soon as you can, and we’ll try to notify the theatre.